stanleyn/beautiful-jekyll/Fun.md

 #subtitle: Why you'd want to go on a date with me
 ---

-I love running in all forms- trail, road, track, etc. I also like to practice 'power' yoga (e.g. the kind that is basically gymnastics ;)) and to explore beautiful trails.
+I love running in all forms- trail, road, track, etc. I also like to practice 'power' yoga (e.g. lots of pushups, the fun part).
+I do not under any circumstances advise you to live in California.

 Photos: